 Mexico’s climate varies from arid to tropical, with a defined split.
 The Tropic of Cancer divides the country in two so one part is temperate and the other, tropical.

 Therefore, land to the north has cooler temperatures during the winter months while more southerly regions see temperatures remain constant year-round.
 Also, there is more variation in the north with summers being hotter and winters colder.

-Head south to the coastal plains and the Yucatán Peninsula, in cities like Mérida, Cancún, Playa del Carmen, and Tulúm and you will find average temperatures from around 75.2 F to 82.4 F. Temperatures stay high all year in this region and only really varying by about 9 degrees between the highs of summer and the lows of winter.
+Head south to the coastal plains and the Yucatán Peninsula, in cities like Mérida, Cancún, Playa del Carmen, and Tulúm and you will find average temperatures from around 75 F to 82 F. Temperatures stay high all year in this region and only vary by about nine degrees between the highs of summer and the lows of winter.
 However, there can be some very hot spells.
 Temperatures over 100 F in Mérida are not uncommon in the height of summer.
 From about May to October, expect frequent rains as part of the rainy season, although mostly you get afternoon showers.
 Humidity runs from about 80% to 90% generally.